Cruise ship speaker

 I was already well-known in the genealogy community when I became a mainstream author, so researchers asked if I’d help them write interesting family histories.

-As a result, I've given seminars, workshops and webinars on the subject for the last couple of decades.
+As a result, I've been giving seminars, workshops and webinars on the subject for the last fifteen years.
 Among my speaking engagements were four Unlock the Past genealogy conferences on international cruise ships.
 I have also given more than a dozen Legacy Family Tree Webinars.

 Additionally, I teach writing skills to general audiences.
 In 2017, I was a guest lecturer at Sydney University teaching writing skills to the Master's Degree students studying Creative Nonfiction.